gsi-upm/senpy/docs/demo.rst

 Demo
 ----

-There is a demo available on http://senpy.demos.gsi.dit.upm.es/, where you can a serie of different plugins.
-You can use them in the playground or make a directly requests to the service.
+There is a demo available on http://senpy.demos.gsi.dit.upm.es/, where you can test a serie of different plugins.
+You can use the playground (a web interface) or make HTTP requests to the service API.

 .. image:: senpy-playground.png
   :height: 400px